 changes to pick up and drop off times

 These measures will vary by school and journey.
 So make sure your child listens to the transport operator taking them to and from school, and the school teachers.

 Please be assured, the transport operators running these services will be following the latest government guidelines.
 If you have any other queries or need further guidance, you can contact your transport operator.

 Using a ticket for a public bus or train for education transport

 If your child gets a public bus, train, tube ticket, or oyster card from Essex County Council then government guidance on public transport will apply, including social distancing and wearing a face covering.
-We know that public buses and trains will get far busier come September as they need to socially distance people.
+We know that public buses and trains will be busier due to the need to socially distance people.
 Whilst there are plans to create more capacity for children to get to school, this could mean waiting longer for a bus.
 You could make your child leave for school much earlier, or get them to switch to walking, cycling, or scooting to avoid the problem for now.
 You should also check the operator’s website for up to date details on the requirements of travelling on public transport and details on timetables and journeys.

 Extra capacity being created on school time bus services

 Buses and trains are used by roughly 17,000 students to get to school or college every day in Essex.
 Social distancing measures means it could be difficult to get everyone to school or college on time using the bus services currently available.
 We want everyone to get to school and college on time and safely.
 To do this, changes have been made to some public bus services so they are only available for school and college students during peak times.
 Also, on other public services, the number and frequency of buses has been increased to meet demand.